gitter-badger/RustGX-Engine/README.md

   + Modular, Configurable and Robust
   + Engine and Tools are fully written in RUST
   +
-  + Nodecode
-    + Node based Code Editor, written in Rust
-    + Layered View System
-    + Configure the Engine parts via a node based view
-    + When u double click on a node it opens the code view

 ## Support
   + RUST Language (Latest Stable Version)